whatchamacallit233/DAT505-GitHub/Xiaowei Ji-DAT505-Assignment/README.md

 the model of 'cloud'

 * ##### 'skyboxing'file:
-6 different angles picture of sky,which constitutes the whole sky
+6 different angles pictures of sky,which constitutes the whole sky

 * ##### 'texture'files:
 textures of river,water drop,trees and bridge